0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 ## 8 : Implementing `Zicsr` : building the CSR Regfile

-## 8.1 : Todo for `Zicsr`
+## 8.1 : Todo for our simple `Zicsr` example.

-Alright, we will start with 1 simple example : `flush_cache`.
-The objective is for the user to simply send a cache invalidation order that wil invalidate the cache and write back if needed.
+Alright, we will start with our simple `Zicsr` introductory example : adding a `flush_cache` order.
+The objective is for the user to simply send a cache dump order that will re-write all the cache content back to memory unconditionnally.

 The way `flush_cache` will work is by simply setting the lowest bit to 1, the cache will stall and **write back** all its data through AXI.
 In a nutshell, it will simply force a transition into the SEND_WRITE_REQ state and the rest will flow naturally as the state transition logic is already written and tested.